01QJ10/ACM/README.md

    ```

 3. Training:
-	•	Locally:
+	- **Locally:**
-    Run main.py or main2.py to start the training process with your chosen configuration.
+    Run `main.py` or `main2.py` to start the training process with your chosen configuration.
     ```bash
     python code/main.py
     ```

-	•	On an HPC System:
+	- **On an HPC System:**
-    Submit the provided job script (Code/train.pbs) or create a custom job script to run one of the training scripts.
+    Submit the provided job script (`code/train.pbs`) or create a custom job script to run one of the training scripts.

 4. Evaluation and Plotting:
-    After training, review the generated results in the results/ directory.
-Use plot.py to visualize training metrics:
+    After training, review the generated results in the `results/` directory.
+Use `plot.py` to visualize training metrics:
     ```bash
-    python Code/plot.py
+    python code/plot.py
     ```